 In 2013 we built a primary school in Paquitiquete community and in 2016 started initiatives at the school in Paquitequete.
-We began extracurricular training activities for teachers, for example in poetry, horticulture and theatre, and we provided tools and educational material for administration and the library.
-In 2018 we rehabilitated the school in Paquitequete and in October 2019 we started building a new one in the same neighbourhood.
+We began extracurricular training activities for teachers, delivered courses in poetry, horticulture and theatre, and we provided tools and educational material for administration and the library.
+In 2018 we rehabilitated the school in Paquitequete and in 2020 we built a new one in the same neighbourhood.
 We provided teaching materials, put 27 teaching assistants in Paquitequete and Wimbe schools and raised awareness of social and environmental issues.
 The initiative produced a remarkable reduction of school dropout, it also improved the level of basic literacy in the first cycle of primary school, as well as the quality of the methodology and educational proposal.

 “Aprendemos brincando” project

 This project is characterized by an innovative approach to education.
 The teaching is avant-garde and participatory, involving pupils and starting from the basis of their own potential and personal skills.
 Putting assistants in the classes alongside teachers has created an atmosphere of dialogue, interest and curiosity.
 It has resulted in a positive, attentive attitude in class and encouraged a healthy motivation to learn among the children.

 The program aims to support the training of young people in Pemba and Cabo Delgado in general for the job market as well as self-employment through the strengthening the Commercial Institute of Pemba (IICP).
 The program consists on:

 - construction and equipping of a laboratory where the practical classes of the automation and electricity courses will be taught

 - training and certification to IICP teachers and managers.